Some parts of this page may be machine-translated.

 5. Leave regenerative medicine translation to Human Science

-Human Science has a track record of providing translation services for manufacturers of culture products, culture media, cell analysis reagents, and bio-experimental instruments, as well as companies offering services in genome analysis, cell analysis (such as flow cytometry), and proteomics, and requests from manufacturers of genome analysis equipment such as next-generation sequencers.
+Human Science has a track record of providing translation services for manufacturers of culture products, culture media, cell analysis reagents, and bio-experimental instruments, as well as companies offering services in genome analysis, cell analysis (such as flow cytometry), and proteomics, and manufacturers of genome analysis equipment such as next-generation sequencers.

-Related Blog
+Related Blog Posts

 In addition, Human Science boasts excellent translators in the life sciences field, providing reliable translations by translators with a background in life sciences, such as research achievements in companies, and those who have built a solid track record in bio and life sciences translation based on their strong capabilities in the medical field and thorough research skills.

-Related Blog
+Related Blog Posts

-We are well-known for improving the efficiency of translation work using machine translation and translation support tools, as well as for enhancing the efficiency of translation and related tasks utilizing AI such as ChatGPT.
+We are well-known for improving the efficiency of translation tasks using machine translation and translation support tools, as well as for enhancing the efficiency of translation and related tasks utilizing AI such as ChatGPT.

 Extensive experience in medical and healthcare translation, primarily for large global companies